derekzacharias/tcpdumptraining/README.md

 ### Download VM
-Double click OVA and deploy
+Double click OVA and deploy to VirtualBOX

 - ssh to server1 VM (Docker is running on this VM)

 ```
 ssh student@ip_address_of_server1

+Password: 1qazxsw2!QAZXSW@
 ```